Redline Tango

 Redline Tango was commissioned by Emory University, Lamar University, Arizona State University, Florida State University, Louisiana State University, Illinois State University, University of Kansas, and Mercer University.
 Consortium organized by Scott A. Stewart of Emory University and Scott Weiss of Lamar University.

-The work was premiered February 26, 2004, Emory University Wind Ensemble, Scott Stewart, conductor.
+The work was premiered February 26, 2004, by the Emory University Wind Ensemble, Scott Stewart, conductor.

 Awards